ece362-purdue/proton-labs/lab4-adc-dma/README.md

 4. Configure the ADC to send out a DREQ signal whenever a new sample is ready in the FIFO.
 The DREQ signal will tell the DMA that the data is ready to be copied.

 > [!NOTE]
-> For this step, it is **much** easier to set up DMA using the registers, as you have better control over the individual parameters for DMA transfers.
+> For the instructions that follow, it is **much** easier to set up DMA using the registers, as you have better control over the individual parameters for DMA transfers.
 >
 > If you use SDK functions for this step, you will be asked to rewrite them into registers.